Updated July 2, 2026

 Commercial crime insurance is especially relevant for Delaware businesses that handle money, accept payments, or let staff access bookkeeping systems.
 Finance and insurance firms, which make up the state’s largest employment sector at 13.2%, often need stronger employee theft coverage, funds transfer fraud coverage, and forgery and alteration coverage because they move money electronically and process sensitive financial instructions.
 Retail trade businesses in Wilmington, Newark, Dover, and coastal commercial areas may need money and securities coverage because cash handling, deposits, refunds, and register access create employee dishonesty insurance exposure.
 Healthcare and social assistance businesses, which represent 16.1% of employment, may also need this coverage if they manage patient payments, billing systems, or vendor transfers.

-Small businesses are a major fit in Delaware because 99.1% of the state’s 28,900 businesses are small businesses, and the product FAQ notes that smaller firms can be more vulnerable to employee theft and fraud due to fewer internal controls.
+Small businesses are a major fit in Delaware because 99.1% of the state’s business base is made up of small businesses, and the product FAQ notes that smaller firms can be more vulnerable to employee theft and fraud due to fewer internal controls.
 That makes the policy useful for owner-operated offices, professional and technical services firms, accommodation and food service businesses, and any company with one person handling both deposits and reconciliation.
 It is also relevant for businesses with multiple Delaware locations, because coverage scope can depend on whether all employees, locations, and operations are scheduled correctly.

 The state’s business mix matters too: a firm in New Castle County may have different transaction patterns than a seasonal operation in Sussex County, and a company in Dover or near state government activity may process more vendor paperwork and payment approvals.
 If your staff initiates ACH payments, wires, or check issuance, the policy should be reviewed for computer fraud coverage and funds transfer fraud coverage.
 In Delaware, this is less about business size alone and more about whether your daily operations create a path for internal theft, forgery, or electronic transfer loss.